 You can get a credit card from just about any bank or credit union, but American Express is currently the only major credit card issuer that still offers charge cards.

-As a result, you don’t have a lot of options to compare them to, and you may be giving up on better card options if you’re stuck on a charge card.
+As a result, you don’t have a lot of options to compare them to, and you may be giving up on better card options if you’re stuck on the idea of a charge card.

 That also means you may have problems with acceptance.
 American Express cards aren’t as widely accepted as Visa, Mastercard, and Discover in the U.S. And acceptance is even worse internationally.
 So, you’ll want to keep a Visa or Mastercard as a backup just in case.